Ethan Allen (armsmaker): Trade names

 In 1843, the company relocated to Norwich, Connecticut.
-In addition to armsmaking, they built prototypes of Thurber's typewriter designed for the blind, disabled and those “nervous” about writing by hand.
+In addition to arms making, they built prototypes of Thurber's typewriter designed for the blind, disabled, and those “nervous” about writing by hand.
 Though patented, the typewriter was never manufactured for commercial sale.

 In 1847, the company moved to Worcester, Massachusetts, and in 1854 Wheelock became an equal partner with the firm's name changing to Allen Thurber & Co.
 In 1856, following Thurber's death, the company reorganized as Allen & Wheelock.
-After the death of Wheelock in 1865, Allen's two sons-in-law, Sullivan Forehand and H. C. Wadsworth, began working for him and the company changed names to Allen & Company.
-Upon Allen's death in 1871 the two operated the company under their own names: Forehand & Wadsworth, until Forehand reorganized the company in 1890 as the Forehand Arms Company after Wadsworth's retirement.
+After the death of Wheelock in 1865, Allen's two sons-in-law, Sullivan Forehand, and H. C. Wadsworth, began working for him and the company changed names to Allen & Company.
+Upon Allen's death in 1871, the two operated the company under their own names: Forehand & Wadsworth, until Forehand reorganized the company in 1890 as the Forehand Arms Company after Wadsworth's retirement.

 Ethan Allen's companies made a vast variety of firearms.
 Most recognized are the Allen & Thurber "pepper-box" revolving pistol—known as the "Gun that won the East".
-This pistol was actually much more common that the early Patterson Arms revolvers made by Colt.
+This pistol was actually much more common than the early Patterson Arms revolvers made by Colt.
 Few records survive, so much is derived from the physical weapons still in existence and by extrapolating from advertisements, patent dates, etc.